NihilWater/Distillation-Water-Body-Detection/README.md

 # Distillation-Water-Body-Detection

-This research introduces the Efficient Water Body Detection Based on Knowledge Distillation for SAR Imagery, a novel knowledge distillation-based framework that significantly enhances water body detection accuracy in SAR satellite imagery while maintaining computational efficiency.
+This research introduces the Efficient Water Body Detection Based on Knowledge Distillation for SAR Imagery, a novel knowledge distillation-based framework that significantly enhances water body detection accuracy in SAR satellite imagery while maintaining computational efficiency. 以Unet 和 SwinUnet 为例子展示。

 # Sentinel-2 data Download link:
 https://github.com/cloudtostreet/Sen1Floods11

+# Input
+This project utilizes [Sentinel-2 data](https://github.com/cloudtostreet/Sen1Floods11)  data as its dataset.
+Please download and extract the Sentinel-2 data dataset, and configure files under the `/dataset` directory.

-# code
+# Output
-The source code will be available for download.
+All results will be logged to `XXX_training.log`, including the IoU and OA metrics for both the training and validation sets.

 # Result
 ![](./res.png)